GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 Words with spaces at the beginning or end are particularly hard for we humans to tell from strings, but the blank characters will make a difference to the computer.
 We usually want to remove these at the beginning of a project.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

-#### Activity – remove whitespace with common transformation
+{% capture text %}
 - Create a new text facet for the column `Local_Police_Region`.
 You should see some choices that appear identical (Central and South Eastern have two choices).
 One of these choices must include either leading or trailing whitespace.
 - To remove the whitespace, choose `Edit cells > Common transforms > Trim leading and trailing whitespace`.
 - There should now be five choices in your text facet.

 Other common transformations include changing letter case, data formats and more.

-Take a look at the other options with `Edit cells > Common transforms >` .
+Take a look at the other options with `Edit cells > Common transforms >` .{% endcapture %} {% include card.md header="Activity – remove whitespace with common transformation" text=text %}

 --------